 Scoring Framework and Scorecard

 Each Judge will arrive at their own score independently and the scores from all Judges will be averaged to arrive at the final combined score for each Submission.
-Entrants will receive a copy of their completed scorecard upon request.
-The full scorecards for the Top 3 (“Finalists”) in each category will be made publicly available, as well as the range of scores for all other Entrants.
-The winner for each category will be announced at the RIA Conference.
+Entrants will receive a copy of their completed scorecard.
+The full scorecards for the Top 2 Finalists in each category will be made publicly available, as well as the range of scores for all other Entrants.
+The winner for each category will be announced at the RIA Virtual Conference.
 The Judges’ scores are final.